ahdinosaur/leds-101/README.md

 ---
 class: center

-# an introduction to off-grid programmable LEDs
+# an introduction to off-grid programmable LED art

 slides: https://dinosaur.is/leds-101